Close

 The primary goal of NPSP is to enhance the lives of infants, toddlers, young children and parents; promote safety, health and well-being; and help families thrive by empowering parents with information to meet the challenges of parenthood while maintaining a military lifestyle.

-It offers a variety of services, primarily through home visits focused on parenting education and support.
-Topics include infant care, early child development, bonding with your baby, safe sleep environments and shaken baby syndrome (abusive head trauma).
+It offers a variety of services, primarily through home visits, focused on parenting education and support.
+Topics include infant care, early child development, bonding with your baby, safe sleep environments and how to keep your child healthy and safe.

-The program focuses on providing one-on-one support for expectant parents or those who have a young child.
-Some installations may offer parenting classes and groups as well.
+The program focuses on providing one-on-one support for expectant parents, to include those who are adopting, or those who may already have a young child.
+Some installations may also offer parenting classes and groups.
 Services vary by service branch and installation, but can include:

 Image of New MilParent